innoq/iqvoc_skosxl/README.md

 # Iqvoc::SKOSXL

 This is the iQvoc SKOS-XL extension.
 Use this in your Gemfile to add SKOS-XL features to iQvoc.

 Iqvoc::SKOSXL may run in two different modes: Standalone as Application and embedded into another Application as Engine.

 ## Standalone Application

-Operate Iqvoc::SKOSXL like a common Iqvoc based Application.
+Operate Iqvoc::SKOSXL like a common iQvoc-based Application.

 1. Run Iqvoc database migrations:
     `rake iqvoc:db:migrate`
 2. Run Iqvoc::SKOSXL migrations: